2026 05 06

 🕘 Open daily: 9:00–19:00

-The World Apostolic Congress on Mercy invites you not only to encounter the message of mercy, but also to discover Vilnius – the city from which this message spread to the world.
+The World Apostolic Congress on Mercy invites you to deepen your understanding of the message of Divine Mercy while discovering Vilnius – the city from which this message emerged and spread throughout the world.